 7 to 8 ounce (2.8- 3.4 mm) thick leather is used for making belts.

 Buy pre-dyed leather if you are a beginner and would rather not bother about the dyeing processes.
 They are tooled and hand dyed and finished with a stain.

 If you want to dye your own leather buy pre-dyed tooling leather.
 The finishing and type of tanning done can make or break leather so it is better to buy pre-dyed leather if you are a beginner in leather projects

 Read on to know what to look for when buying leather.

 You will need two good sharp thick hand sewing needles with a big eye to hand sew leather.

 There are Leather needles which make holes as they sew – they are needles (also called Glovers) with a sharp tip shaped like a triangle for cutting into thick leather, without tearing the material.
 These come in sizes 1 to 8.

 Leather needles with longer triangular point at the end are called sailmakers needles

-If you are using ordinary sewing thread rub a little bit of beeswax on it make it strong enough and reduce tangling.
+If you are using ordinary sewing thread rub a little bit of beeswax on it make it strong enough and reduces tangling.
 Cotton thread is not usually used by the experts as it may disintegrate easily.
 A synthetic thread with a diameter upwards of 0.6 mm can be used.